2026 BYD Atto 3 - Top 5 Features Explained

 New Dragon Face Design & Larger Dimensions

-The new Dragon Face design is also mainly noticeable from its front end, which is highlighted by the thin and sleek headlights resembling the eyes of a dragon, a silver bridge between them that also incorporates the BYD badge, accompanied by a full-width slim white LED which should resemble the eyebrows.
+As for the new Dragon Face design, it is mainly noticeable from the front end, which is highlighted by the thin and sleek headlights resembling the eyes of a dragon, with a silver bridge between them that incorporates the BYD badge, accompanied by a full-width slim white LED, which should resemble the eyebrows.

 The side body now gets a proper large SUV design, retaining the sloping roofline from before, and riding on either 18 or 19-inch wheel options.
 Meanwhile, the rear now gets a wave pattern LED light bar.